christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__07/03/2021__<br>
+I assisted two peers today in debugging their assignments.
+Neither have finished completely but some of the hints and questions I gave/asked helped them pass some of the tests.
+I like helping others because it helps me to dig in and think more about why I did what I did and what I could do differently.
+I also spent time working on my portfolio website.
+I am almost ready to purchase a domain and hosting.

 <br>__07/02/2021__<br>
 I fixed one of the two failing tests and then got a whitelabel error when adding jobs.
 It was like one step forward and two steps back.
 I adjusted my code and went through trying to figure out why things were not passing correctly.
 I ended up realizing the redirect was "redirect:../" and it needed to be "redirect:./" one little period too much.
 Figures.
 Next I moved on to passing the final test of TestTaskFour which was the MySQL test.
 I had already written a query but it was not working.
 I went through with a fine fine tooth comb and changed the SELECT to be * (all) instead of naming the columns.
 I also changed the WHERE to specify the table.column I wanted rather than just passing in the column name.
 Those two tweaks allowed me to pull all of the columns from the skills table that had been assigned jobs.